PierreGac/Unity-ModelsLibrary/README.md

 - **Keyboard Shortcuts**: `Tools > Model Library > Settings > Keyboard Shortcuts`
 - **Architecture Documentation**: See `architecture.md` for detailed design

+## 📋 Todo / Known Issues

+This section tracks known issues and planned improvements based on user feedback:

+### Network & Authentication Issues

+- **Silent failure on network authentication**: When working locally (without VPN), the refresh operation doesn't retrieve any models if the user is not logged into the server (Windows credentials), but doesn't provide any error information.
+The browser simply shows "0 models found" without indicating the authentication problem.

+### Cache & File System Issues

+- **Access denied on cached JSON files**: After discarding models from SmartGit (or other version control tools) and retrying an update on the same version, an "access denied" error occurs on JSON files in the cache.
+The workaround is to manually delete the model version folder in the cache.

+- **Cache cleanup after version deletion**: When deleting a version and restoring the previous one, the freshly deleted version remains displayed in the UI.
+Clicking on it opens a window that stays empty with "loading meta" message.
+Even after manually deleting the folder in the cache, the issue persists.

+### Import & GUID Management

+- **Frequent GUID conflicts**: GUID conflicts occur frequently during imports.
+The only solution to avoid losing references is to use the "Keep" button, which can be tedious.

+- **Incomplete import cancellation**: The "Cancel Import" button doesn't seem to cancel all operations completely, leaving some partial state or files behind.

+### Validation & Integrity

+- **Empty model submission**: It's possible to submit "empty" models (models without valid assets).
+Asset integrity verification should be added to prevent this.

+### User Interface & Clarity

+- **Asset path display**: The asset path should be displayed in the preview window to help users understand where assets are located.

+- **Absolute vs relative path confusion**: The distinction between absolute and relative paths is not clear to users.
+Better documentation or UI clarification is needed to explain when each path type is used and why.

 ---

 **Note**: This tool is Editor-only and does not include any runtime components.
 All functionality is available only within the Unity Editor.